Esperanto: Vowels

-Esperanto has the five vowels found in such languages as Spanish, Modern Hebrew, and Modern Greek.
+Esperanto has the five monophthongs found in such languages as Spanish, Modern Hebrew, and Modern Greek.

-Since there are only five vowels, a good deal of variation in pronunciation is tolerated.
+Since there are only five vowel qualities, significant variation in pronunciation is tolerated.
 For instance, e commonly ranges from [e] (French é) to [ɛ] (French è).
 These details often depend on the speaker's native language.
 A glottal stop may occur between adjacent vowels in some people's speech, especially when the two vowels are the same, as in heroo "hero" ([he.ˈro.o] or [he.ˈro.ʔo]) and praavo "great-grandfather" ([pra.ˈa.vo] or [pra.ˈʔa.vo]).

 Orthography

 Alphabet

 The Esperanto alphabet is based on the Latin script, using a one-sound-one-letter principle, with the exception of [d͡z].
-It includes six letters with diacritics: ĉ, ĝ, ĥ, ĵ, ŝ (with a circumflex), and ŭ (with a breve).
-The alphabet does not include the letters q, w, x, or y, which are only used when writing unassimilated terms or proper names.
+It includes six letters with diacritics: five with circumflexes (⟨ĉ⟩, ⟨ĝ⟩, ⟨ĥ⟩, ⟨ĵ⟩, and ⟨ŝ⟩), and one with a breve (⟨ŭ⟩).
+The alphabet does not include the letters ⟨q⟩, ⟨w⟩, ⟨x⟩, or ⟨y⟩, which are only used in the writing of proper names and unassimilated borrowings.